Leighton Buzzard: Places of interest

 The Grand Union Canal runs through the town, alongside the River Ouzel.

 All Saints' Church, an Early English parish church dating from 1277.
 The church is the starting point for the annual Wilkes Walk, described as "a curious procession of the church choir, clergy, and churchwardens across town to the alms houses in North Street."
 The church was damaged by fire in the 1980s, but has since undergone restoration.
 For information on the origin of the Medieval choir stalls see Tracy 1991.

 The town has a combined library and theatre (called the Library Theatre) where both live events and film screenings are regularly held.

 Rushmere Country Park and Stockgrove Country Park are in nearby Heath and Reach.
 The National Trust-operated country home Ascott House is located 2 mi from the town in neighbouring Buckinghamshire.

 Transport

-The NatWest bank at Leighton Buzzard in the style of an Italian palazzo is an example of Neo-Renaissance architecture.

-High Street, Leighton Buzzard.
-The former "Bassett's Bank" (now Barclays) designed by Alfred Waterhouse.

 Leighton Buzzard is close to the M1 motorway and A5 road, and is served by London Northwestern Railway services on the West Coast Main Line railway at Leighton Buzzard railway station (in Linslade).
 The railway operates non-stop commuting services to Euston railway station, with the fastest journey times at 30 minutes.

 The majority of Leighton Buzzard's bus services are operated by Arriva Shires & Essex.
 Services X2 and X3 provide a direct bus rapid transit service to Milton Keynes and via the Luton to Dunstable Busway, with an onward connection to Luton Airport Arriva also operate the X4 service through the town to Aylesbury.
 Z&S and Red Rose also operate bus services into Leighton Buzzard which serve local estates and surrounding villages, with local, town services operated by Centrebus.